Coroners and Inquests: What Happens When a Death Is Referred | NAFD Funeral Directory

 What Happens During a Post-Mortem Examination?

 In many cases referred to a coroner, the first step is a post-mortem examination (also called an autopsy).
+While you wait for the outcome, it can help to use our funeral cost calculator to understand likely costs and begin thinking about the kind of funeral you would like to arrange.
 This is a medical examination of the body carried out by a pathologist to determine the cause of death.

 A coroner has the legal authority to order a post-mortem without the family's consent — this can be distressing to hear, and we understand it may feel intrusive.
 However, families do have the right to be informed that a post-mortem is taking place, and they are entitled to be represented by their own medical practitioner during the examination if they choose.